Abdessamad Oukhelfen

-Abdessamad Oukhelfen (born 18 December 1998) is a Spanish middle- and long-distance runner.
+Abdessamad Oukhelfen Ben Haddou (born 18 December 1998) is a middle- and long-distance runner.
+Born in Morocco, he represents Spain internationally.
 He won bronze medals in the 5000 metres at the 2019 European Under-23 Championships and for the U23 race at the 2019 European Cross Country Championships.

 Oukhelfen was the 5000 m 2020 Spanish national champion.

 In 2021, he won the Cross Internacional de la Constitución 10.06 km cross-country race held in Alcobendas, Spain.